ssarfraz/FINCH-Clustering/TW-FINCH/README.md

 Input:

-* Dataset_name: dataset name - one of 'Breakfast', 'Hollywood_extended', '50Salads', 'MPII_Cooking', 'YTI'
+* dataset_name: dataset name - one of 'Breakfast', 'Hollywood_extended', '50Salads', 'MPII_Cooking', 'YTI'
 * tw_finch: true or false: pass true to run tw_finch else will run finch
 * datasets_path : root folder path where all dataset folders exist.
 See above the link to download all datasets

 Output
-* Result: struct with computed metrics on full dataset and a detailed overview table of results per video
+* Result: computed metrics on full dataset and detailed results per video